Harnett County deputy shot in face discharged from hospital

 RELATED: Community rallies behind injured Harnett County deputy

-Authorities said he was shot in the face and chest Saturday by 16-year-old Mario Alexander Garza III.
+Authorities said he was shot in the face and chest on April 14 by 16-year-old Mario Alexander Garza III.

 Garza was the subject of a missing persons report on Friday.